citp/privacy-policy-historical/e/ea/eas/easymums.co.uk.md

-> *The following text is extracted and transformed from the easymums.co.uk privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625102918id_/http%3A//dating.easymums.co.uk/help/privacy.cfm%3Fwldsite%3D24356) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easymums.co.uk privacy policy that was archived on 2014-08-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140831003256id_/http%3A//dating.easymums.co.uk/help/privacy.cfm%3Fwldsite%3D24356) for the most accurate reproduction.*

 # EasyMums :: EasyMums Member Privacy Policy

-_Last updated on Wednesday 16th January, 2013_
+_Last updated on Thursday 7th August, 2014_

 ### Proprietor